Dimers and Imaginary geometry: Introduction

+In this paper we present a robust approach to proving such results.
+We now state an example of application of this technique.
+Consider lozenge tiling of the plane by lozenges with angles $\pi/3$ and $2\pi/3$ and sidelength $\delta$, which can be seen equivalently as dimer configurations on the hexagonal lattice of mesh size $\delta$, or stack of cubes in $\R^3$ of size $\delta$.
+As usual we describe a tiling by its height function $h^\d$ which we can take to be the $z$ coordinate in the stack of cubes at each point of the tiling.
+Given a bounded domain that can be tiled with lozenges, we define the \textbf{boundary height} to be the curve in $\R^3$ obtained by considering the height function along the outermost lozenges (which does not depend on the tiling configuration).
+Set $\chi = 1/\sqrt{2}$ (this is the parameter in imaginary geometry associated with $\kappa = 2$, see \cite{IG1,IG4}).

-\begin{thm} Let $P$ be a plane in $\R^3$ and let $D$ be a simply connected bounded domain in $P$ with locally connected boundary.
-Then there exists a sequence of domains $U^\d \subset \cH^\d$ such that if $h^\d$ is the height function associated to the dimer model (or equivalently the lozenge tiling) of $U^\d$ then $h^\d(\partial U^\d)\to \partial D$ as closed sets in $\R^3$ in the Hausdorff sense and
+\begin{thm} Let $P$ be a plane in $\R^3$ whose normal vector has positive coordinates, and let $D \subset \R^2$ be a simply connected bounded domain with locally connected boundary.
+Then there exists a sequence of domains $U^\d \subset \R^2$, which can be tiled by lozenges of size $\delta$, with the following properties.
+The boundary height of $\partial U^\d$ stays at distance $o(1)$ of $P$, $\partial U^\d$ converges to $\partial D$ in Hausdorff sense, and

-in distribution where $\ell $ is an explicit linear map determined by $P$ and $\hg^0$ is a Gaussian free field with Dirichlet boundary conditions. \end{thm}
+in distribution where $\ell $ is an explicit linear map determined by $P$ and $\hg^0$ is a Gaussian free field with Dirichlet boundary conditions in $\ell(D)$. \end{thm} Note that convergence holds in distribution on the Sobolev space $H^{-1 - \eta}(D)$ for all $\eta >0$, once $h^\d$ has been extended to a continuous function on $D$ (essentially by interpolation), see \cref{S:main_winding_full} for more details.
+We emphasise here that in Theorem \ref{T:plane} above we only prove the existence of a sequence of domains $U^\d$ such that the result holds.
+See Section 4.2 of \cite{BLRannex} for details of the construction of $U^\d$.